MicrosoftDocs/azure-docs/articles/cosmos-db/postgresql/concepts-read-replicas.md

 [!INCLUDE [PostgreSQL](../includes/appliesto-postgresql.md)]

-The read replica feature allows you to replicate data from a Hyperscale (Citus) cluster to a read-only cluster.
+The read replica feature allows you to replicate data from a cluster to a read-only cluster.
 Replicas are updated **asynchronously** with PostgreSQL physical replication technology.
 You can run to up to five replicas from the primary server.